UMAprotocol/UMIPs/add-ibbtc-priceid.md

 For ibBTC/BTC and ibBTC/USD TWAP implementations, the TWAP start time should be determined by the latest block 30 minutes before requested timestamp.

-**For ibBTC/WBTC**
+**For ibBTC/BTC and BTC/ibBTC**

     1. Query ibBTC/WBTC Price from Sushiswap (Ethereum) using 30 minute TWAP (0x18d98D452072Ac2EB7b74ce3DB723374360539f1).
     2. Query ibBTC/WBTC Price from Sushiswap (Polygon) using 30 minute TWAP (0x8F8e95Ff4B4c5E354ccB005c6B0278492D7B5907).
-    3. Take the mean of steps 1 and 2 to get the ibBTC/WBTC price.
+    3. Take the mean of steps 1 and 2 to get the ibBTC/BTC price.
 This result should have 8 decimals, rounding the closest 0.5 up.
     4. (for BTC/ibBTC) Take the inverse of the before-rounding result of step 3 to retain precision.
     5. (for BTC/ibBTC) Round result from step 4 to 8 decimals to get the BTC/ibBTC price.

-**For ibBTC/USD**
+**For ibBTC/USD and USD/ibBTC**

     1. Query ibBTC/WBTC Price from Sushiswap (Ethereum) using 30 minute TWAP (0x18d98D452072Ac2EB7b74ce3DB723374360539f1).
     2. Query ibBTC/WBTC Price from Sushiswap (Polygon) using 30 minute TWAP (0x8F8e95Ff4B4c5E354ccB005c6B0278492D7B5907).
     3. Query the BTC/USD Price as per UMIP-7
-    4. Take the mean of steps 1 and 2 to get the ibBTC/WBTC price.
+    4. Take the mean of steps 1 and 2 to get the ibBTC/BTC price.
     5. Multiply ibBTC/WBTC price acquired from step 4 by BTC/USD price acquired in step 3 and round to 6 decimals to get the final ibBTC/USD price
     6. (for USD/ibBTC) Take the inverse of the before-rounding result of step 5 to retain precision.
     7. (for USD/ibBTC) Round result from step 6 to 6 decimals to get the USD/ibBTC price.

-1. **What prices should be queried for and from which markets?**

-    -	ibBTC/WBTC
-        - ibBTC/WBTC: Sushiswap on Ethereum and Polygon
-    -	ibBTC/USD
-        - ibBTC/WBTC: Sushiswap on Ethereum and Polygon
-        - BTC/USD: refer to `BTC/USD` in UMIP-7

-2. **Pricing interval**

-    - Every block.

-3. **Input processing**

-    - None.
-Human intervention in extreme circumstances where the result differs from broad market consensus.

-4. **Result processing**

-     - Mean for ibBTC/WBTC
-     - ibBTC/WBTC: 8 decimals
-     - ibBTC/USD: 6 decimals

 <br>